octobercms/docs/2.x/tailor/content-fields.md

 <a name="field-entries"></a>
 ### Entries

-`entries` - links to other entries.
+`entries` - links to other entries by UUID or handle.

 ```yaml
 author: